MTD Phase 2 Penalties: The Exact Cost of Non-Compliance featured image

 Use the soft landing to get properly set up

 The first year is your chance to test your software, build the quarterly record-keeping habit, and identify gaps in your bookkeeping without paying the price for mistakes.
 Connect bank feeds, reconcile monthly rather than at quarter-end, and do a dry run of the submission process before the full penalty regime starts.
+Using a structured job estimate spreadsheet for every quote also means your income records are consistent from the start, making quarterly submissions far simpler.
 The cost of getting set up properly now is far less than a string of £200 fines from 2027 onwards.

 Open diary with four quarterly deadlines circled in red